 John V. McCarthy AO – Chairman

-Charlie Thorn is the Director, Research and Development at Curtin University.
+Chris Moran is the Deputy Vice-Chancellor, Research at Curtin University.

 Research & Utilisation Committee